-One day as he was leaving work, he heard a strange noise in the bushes by the parking garage.
-When he came close, a huge cloud of black smoke shot into the air.
+One day as he was walking home, he heard a strange noise in the bushes.
+When he got close a huge cloud of black smoke shot into the air.
 He jumped back and fell onto his back.
-As he was picking himself back up, a being from the cloud of smoke arose and began talking to Davis.
-The being said:
+As he was getting up, he was confronted by a being from the cloud of smoke.
+The being appeared and said

 “I am Satan sent here to warn you.
 Do not run for Mayor any longer.
 If you do, I will be forced to take your soul from you and banish you to the fiery depths of hell.
 You have become corrupt, and neglect your family.
 Quit your campaign or suffer the consequences.”

 There was another black smoke cloud that exploded out of the ground and then the devil was gone.
-Davis rose up off the ground and contemplated what just happened.
-He went home shortly after and sat up and thought about what the devil said.
+Davis got up off the ground and stood there and thought for a minute.
+He went home and went to bed shortly after.

 The next morning he realized that what the devil said was true.
 Ever since he started his campaign he blew off his family duties and his duties to the lord.
 After he though long and hard about it, He decided to drop out of the race and spend more time with his family and at church.
 He vowed never to neglect his most important duties again and went back to his old, god-fearing way of life.